mdn/browser-compat-data/schemas/browsers-schema.md

 ### `accepts`

-An optional array indicating which additional features the browser supports.
-Possible items are:
+An optional object indicating which additional features the browser supports.
+Possible properties are:

 - `flags` - if the browser supports flags.
 - `webextensions` - if the browser supports web extensions.